mkarliner/pskr-node-red-worldmap/README.md

 for the grid square IO91, but this is easily changed by changing the topic pattern.

+A demo is available at http://worldmap.modern-industry.com (most of the time)

 The map will be accessible at <your host>:1880/worldmap.
 Editing the flow is a
 <your host>:1880